rboeke/power-outages-analysis/README.md

 | Ridge            | 767545 |                4 |                             7 |
 | Lasso            | 946649 |                1 |                             4 |
 | ElasticNet       | 758063 |                1 |                             8 |

+The ElasticNet model performed the best with an MSE of 758,063, using an optimal degree of 1 and optimal number of quantiles 8.
+All models except Lasso improved over the baseline model, but there is still room for improvement.